iblech/sshlatex/README.md

 * Written in haste, will contain bugs.
 Is a grave assortment of hacks, the least of which is using the `LC_*` environment variables to pass data to the remote host.
-* Doesn't contain any code comments at all.
-(This will be fixed soon.)
 * Doesn't synchronize changes in the included images and sources.
 You have to restart `sshlatex` to update the server's copies.
 * Not customizable.